fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

  npm run tsc -- --init
 ```

- **Notice** the extra -- before the actual argument, arguments before the -- are interpreted for the command _npm_ and ones after are for the command that is run throught the package.json scripts.
+ **Notice** the extra -- before the actual argument, arguments before the -- are interpreted for the command <i>npm</i> and ones after are for the command that is run throught the script.

-The created tsconfig.json contains a pretty big list of all of the possible configurations available to use with only a few uncommented ones.
-Studying the initial tsconfig.json file might be useful for finding some configuration options you might need.
+The created <i>tsconfig.json</i> contains a lengthy list of all of the possible configurations available to use, but  only a few of those are uncommented.
+Studying the initial <i>tsconfig.json</i> file might be useful for finding some configuration options you might need.
 It is also completely okay to keep the commented rows in the file just in case you might someday need to expand your configuration settings.

 The preferred settings we want right now are the following: